A Few Notes on Cruelty to Animals

 A Few Notes on Cruelty to Animals; on the Inadequacy of Penal Law; on General Hospitals for Animals; &c. &c. &c. is an 1846 treatise by the English surgeon Ralph Fletcher.
-Published in London by Longman and Co., it examines the treatment of animals in Victorian Britain and argues that existing cruelty laws were insufficient to prevent abuse.
-Drawing on his medical background and observations, Fletcher discusses the suffering of working and domestic animals, and called for stronger penalties against animal abuse, public oversight of slaughterhouses, humane education, and the need for hospitals for animals.
+Published in London by Longman and Co., it discusses the treatment of animals in Victorian Britain and argues that existing cruelty laws did not do enough to prevent abuse.
+Fletcher writes about the suffering of working and domestic animals and calls for stronger penalties for cruelty, supervision of slaughterhouses, humane education, and hospitals for animals.

-The book was reviewed in several contemporary journals, including the London Medical Gazette, The Athenaeum, and The Veterinary Record, which praised its moral tone and practical proposals.
-Later animal rights writers such as Henry S. Salt and Charles R. Magel have cited the work as an early example of literature addressing animal cruelty.
+The book was reviewed in contemporary periodicals including the London Medical Gazette, The Athenaeum, and The Veterinary Record.
+It was later noted by writers including Henry S. Salt and Charles R. Magel.

 Background

-Ralph Fletcher (1780–1851) was a surgeon based in Gloucester.
-He studied at St Bartholomew's Hospital in London and earned his M.D. from the University of Edinburgh Medical School.
+Ralph Fletcher (1780—1851) was a surgeon based in Gloucester.
+He studied at St Bartholomew's Hospital in London and received an M.D. from the University of Edinburgh Medical School.
 He held appointments at the Gloucester Infirmary, Dispensary, and Lunatic Asylum.
-He published several medical papers regarding the connection between mental and physical health.
+He published medical papers on the relation between mental and physical health.

 Fletcher was twice elected Mayor of Gloucester and served as president of the local branch of the Society for the Prevention of Cruelty to Animals in Gloucester.

-He lived on Barton Street, near the city's animal pound, and his observations of the animals kept there were reported to have inspired A Few Notes on Cruelty to Animals.
+He lived on Barton Street, near the city's animal pound, and his observations of the animals kept there were said to have inspired A Few Notes on Cruelty to Animals.